gradle/gradle/subprojects/docs/src/docs/release/notes.md

 With the deprecation of every method removing a task, registering a callback when an object is removed is also deprecated (`whenObjectRemoved(Closure/Action)`)

+### Removing task dependencies from a Task instance

+Code such as `foo.dependsOn.remove(bar)` is prone to errors and rely on the internal implementation details of how tasks were wired together.
+Removing task dependencies from a Task instance will become an error.
+At the moment, we aren't providing an alternative as this is considered as bad practice and sensitive to configuration ordering issues.
+Please open an issue to express use cases for the Gradle team to consider for a replacement.

 ## Potential breaking changes

 <!--